nguyentienlong/a-test/README.md

-### A test that I took when interviewing with price team
+### A test that I took when interviewing with iprice team

 ----------
 **input**: a random text